kktjs/kkt/packages/mocker-api/README.md

 > ⚠️ This package has been deprecated.

-The `proxySetup` configuration can be completed.
+It can be configured using `proxySetup`.

 ```diff
 - import path from 'path';